wp-plugins/worpit-admin-dashboard-plugin/readme.txt

 4. Get a view of all your plugins and how each one is distributed across each site.

 == Changelog ==

+= 2.9.1 =
+*Released: 9th December 2014*

+* CHANGED:  Significant plugin refactoring to improve performance, security, and reliability of the iControlWP service.

 = 2.8.4 =
 *Released: 19th November 2014*